gladcolor/LLM-Geo/README.md

 Check out the published paper here: [Autonomous GIS: the next-generation AI-powered GIS](https://www.tandfonline.com/doi/full/10.1080/17538947.2023.2278895).
 Recommended citation format: Li Z., Ning H., 2023.
 Autonomous GIS: the next-generation AI-powered GIS.
 Interntional Journal of Digital Earth. https://doi.org/10.1080/17538947.2023.2278895

 Note:  We are still developing LLM-Geo, and the ideas presented in the paper may change due to the rapid development of AI.
 For instance, the token limitation appears to have been overcome by [Claude](https://www.anthropic.com/index/100k-context-windows) (released on 2023-05-11).
-We hope LLM-Geo can inspire GIScience professionals to further investigate more on autonomous GIS.
+We hope LLM-Geo can inspire GIScience professionals to further investigate on autonomous GIS.

 # Installation

 Clone or download the repository, rename `your_config.ini` as `config.ini`.
-Then put your OpenAI API key in the `config.ini` file.
-Please use GPT-4, the lower versions such as 3.5 do no have enougth reasoning ability to generate correct solution graph and operation code.
+Then, put your OpenAI API key in the `config.ini` file.
+Please use GPT-4, the lower versions such as 3.5 do no have enough reasoning ability to generate correct solution graph and operation code.

-If you have difficulties to install `GeoPandas` in Windows, refer to this [post](https://geoffboeing.com/2014/09/using-geopandas-windows/).
+If you have difficulties installing `GeoPandas` in Windows, refer to this [post](https://geoffboeing.com/2014/09/using-geopandas-windows/).

 # How to use
 - Download all files, put your question to the `TASK` variable in LLM-Geo4.ipynb.
 - Set the `task_name` in the notebook.
 Space is not allowed.
 LLM-Geo will create the fold using the `task_name` to save results.
 - Run all cells.
 - LLM-Geo will use the backed LLM (GPT-4 now) to review and debug the generated program.
 GPT-4's debugging ability is still weak.
-The default maximum attempt count is set to 10, modify this value is needed.
+The default maximum attempt count is set to 10; modify this value is needed.
-- Note that solution based on graph, code review, and debug will cost a lot of tokens.
+- Note that the solution based on graph, code review, and debug will cost a lot of tokens.
 We provide a Jupyter notebook [(Direct_request_LLM.ipynb)](https://github.com/gladcolor/LLM-Geo/blob/master/Direct_request_LLM.ipynb) to directly request solutions from LLM.
-This is a much more quick way to get solutions for simple tasks/questions, but its robustness may slightly lower.
+This is a much more quick way to get solutions for simple tasks/questions, but its robustness may be slightly lower.

 # Case studies
 These case studies are designed to show the concepts of autonomous GIS.
-Please use GPT-4; the lower version of GPT will fail to generate correct code and results.
-Note every time GPT-4 generate different outputs, so your results may look different.
-Per our test, the generated program may not success every time, but there is about 80% chance to run successfully.
+Please use GPT-4; the lower version of GPT will fail to generate the correct code and results.
+Note every time GPT-4 generates different outputs, your results may look different.
+Per our test, the generated program may not succeed every time, but there is about an 80% chance to run successfully.
 If input the generated prompts to the ChatGPT-4 chat box rather than API, the success rate will be much higher.
 We will improve the overall workflow of LLM-Geo, currently we do not push the entire historical conversation (i.e., sufficient information) to the GPT-4 API.

 Video demonstrations for the case studies